GENERAL SCOTT BOUDIN PAGEANT INFO

 DEADLINES & PAGEANT DAY SCHEDULE

-Contestants ages 15 years and up must arrive at the Scott City Hall by 9:45 a.m. to check-in.
+Contestants ages 9 years old and up must arrive at Scott City Hall by 9:30 a.m. for check-in and interviews.

-Contestants 14 years and below must arrive at the Scott Event Center and check-in by 1:30 p.m.
+Contestants ages 12 months to 8 years old must arrive at the Scott Event Center and check in by 1:30 p.m.

-38) How do I find out who will doing hair and makeup at the SBF pageant?
+40) How do I find out who will be doing hair and makeup at the SBF pageant?

 PAGEANT INTERVIEW INFO